“Manhattan” (1950) Lee Wiley

 Wiley’s career made a large leap forward after the release of the Columbia album Night in Manhattan in 1951, which includes some of the best singing of her career.
 In 1954, she opened the first Newport Jazz Festival, accompanied by Bobby Hackett.
 Later in the decade she recorded West of the Moon (1956, with arrangements by Ralph Burns), and A Touch of the Blues (1957), with arrangements by Bill Finegan and Al Cohn, backed by trumpeter Billy Butterfield and a group of top-notch New York studio musicians.

-Wiley retired from singing in the early 1960s, acting in a 1963 television film, Something About Lee Wiley, which told her life story.
+Wiley retired from singing in the early 1960s.
+A 1963 television film, Something About Lee Wiley, which told her life story, starred Piper Laurie as Wiley.
 The film stimulated interest in her and she resumed her career, making her last public appearance at a 1972 concert in Carnegie Hall as part of the Newport-New York Jazz Festival, where her performance was enthusiastically received, after a rocky start.
 Jazz historian Dan Morgenstern recalled that on the first tune Wiley began singing in a different key than her accompanist, pianist Teddy Wilson.
 She then proceeded to glare at Wilson, a most fastidious musician having enormous talent and experience, onstage before the audience.
 (Teddy, who was a man of great serenity, was very perturbed about this.
 I must conclude therefore that Ms. Wiley was the one in the wrong key.)
 I have in my library recordings of in-studio conversations between Wiley and the musicians who worked with her on the April 1940 Liberty/Cole Porter recording set referred to above.
 She did exactly the same thing on that occasion, with the wonderful pianist Joe Bushkin (who would work with her again on many occasions), being the object of her criticism.
 (Bunny Berigan, who was also on that session, settled the dispute by gently but firmly telling Wiley that Bushkin did not make a mistake.)
 Wiley’s reputation for being a temperamental and at times unreasonable diva persisted throughout her career, and was reinforced by these and other similar incidents.

 Wiley married the very talented jazz pianist Jess Stacy, a mild-mannered man, in 1943.
 The couple was described by their friend saxophonist/arranged Deane Kincaide as being as “compatible as two cats, tails tied together, hanging over a clothesline.”
 Wiley had an explosive temper.
 Once, when arguing with Stacy, she slammed a door on one of her fingers, severely damaging it.
 The damaged part had to be amputated.
 They divorced in 1949, with Stacy being the plaintiff in the divorce action.
 Wiley’s response to Stacy’s desire to get a divorce was: “What will Bing Crosby be thinking of you divorcing me?” while Stacy said of Wiley, “They did not burn the last witch at Salem.”
 Wiley later attempted to reconcile with Stacy, but that never happened.